houdini68/testing-java/README.md

 Not yet documented:
 Spring framework, Mockito, AssertJ,...

-Yea, it is an Apache Maven project and it was written using Intellij Idea.
+It is an Apache Maven project and it was written using Intellij Idea.

-# What is tested:
+# What is tested???

 # Java